crashlabs-io/moiradb/README.md

 ## Using it in your software

-Depend on the `moriadb` crate in `lib`.
+Depend on the `moiradb` crate in `lib`.
 Use it as a logical layer to achieve higher throughput when you need an in-process key-value store (like RocksDB or similar) and can guarantee blocks which [totally order](https://en.wikipedia.org/wiki/Total_order) transactions before they arrive.

 ## Should I use this in my software?